Welcome to our EYFS information page

 A book bag - that includes your school reading book and contact book.

-An all in one waterproof or two piece for outside play.
+Your two piece waterproofs for outside play.

 An apron for messy play.